Introduction

 Components wouldnt be very useful if we could not compose them.
 Due to trait limitations we cant use components as Element

 s directly.
-But there is a simple C
+But there is a simple SubComponent

 wrapper to facilitate this.